julien-conan/devblog/_data/blog/2018-07-02-pair-programming.md

 > "Write all production programs with two people sitting at one machine." _Kent Beck_

-Pair programming is like buying new shoes.
-First, you hesitate.
-You don't know where to find the good ones.
-Until you find them.
-Then you ask yourselves how you were able to live without them.

 <div class="custom-images" style="max-width: 600px; margin: 40px auto 40px auto;">
 	<img src="/assets/2018-07-02-extreme-pair-programming-benefits.jpg"></img>
 </div>